sendgrid/wordpress/readme.txt

 4. Create a SendGrid account at <a href="http://sendgrid.com/partner/wordpress" target="_blank">http://sendgrid.com/partner/wordpress</a>
 5. Navigate to "Settings" -> "SendGrid Settings" and enter your SendGrid credentials

-Define SendGrid settings as global variables (wp-config.php):
+SendGrid settings can optionally be defined as global variables (wp-config.php):

 1. Set credentials (both need to be set in order to get credentials from variables and not from the database):
     * Username: define('SENDGRID_USERNAME', 'sendgrid_username');